-- It operates at the MAC layer of the Ethernet switches. - It is a ring topology. - Any single failure can be recovered. - For switches in the network, there can be two roles: - Ring manager(MRM) not available in Atop's devices, please enquire Atop for further information - Ring client(MRC) - For ring ports, there are three possible statuses:disabled, blocked, and forwarding. - o Disabled ring ports drop all the received frames. - Blocked ring ports drop all the received frames except the MRP control frames. - o Forwarding ring ports forward all the received frames. - In normal case, one of the MRM ring ports is blocked to avoid looping and both ring ports of all MRCs are forwarding. - When a path of the ring fail, the other port on the MRM will become active and forwarding.
+- It operates at the MAC layer of the Ethernet switches. - It is a ring topology. - Any single failure can be recovered. - For switches in the network, there can be two roles: - Ring manager(MRM) - Ring client(MRC) - For ring ports, there are three possible statuses:disabled, blocked, and forwarding. - Disabled ring ports drop all the received frames. - Blocked ring ports drop all the received frames except the MRP control frames. - Forwarding ring ports forward all the received frames. - In normal case, one of the MRM ring ports is blocked to avoid looping and both ring ports of all MRCs are forwarding. - When a path of the ring fail, the other port on the MRM will become active and forwarding.

 The Media Redundancy Protocol (MRP)menu under the EPRS/Ring enables an implementation of a redundant PROFINET communication through ring topology without the need for switches.
-Figure 2.257 shows the MRP Setting webpage.
+Figure 2.259 shows the MRP Setting webpage.
 Please follow the outlined steps here to setup the PROFINET's MRP:

-1. Enter a desired VLAN ID in the field at the bottom of the MRP Setting webpage and click Add button as shown in Figure 2.257.
+1. Enter a desired VLAN ID in the field at the bottom of the MRP Setting webpage and click Add button as shown in Figure 2.259.